 KrebsOnSecurity made this discovery public today.
 Data security breaches are key risk areas for businesses, and an effective breach management process can help minimize that risk.
 While there are still many unanswered questions, we anticipate many banks and financial services organizations who utilize the Fiserv platform may receive questions from customers, users, investors and, possibly, regulators.
 Organizations who may be at risk should consider engaging their Incident Response Team to review any abnormal log-ins and conduct an internal investigation.
 In addition, organizations should review their vendor services agreements (including those with Fiserv) to determine who is ultimately responsible for data security incidents.

-If you have any questions about the Fiserv platform flaw or data incident response, please contact one of the attorneys in the Privacy, Security and Innovation team at Bradley.
+If you have any questions about the Fiserv platform flaw or data incident response, please contact one of the attorneys in the Cybersecurity & Privacy Team at Bradley.